openfaas/openfaas.github.io/_posts/2024-08-28-add-a-faas-capability.md

 Your development team already works on a product, and is quite capable of front-end and back-end development, so when given well documented APIs and occasional guidance, you believe that they can integrate them into the product within a relatively short period of time.

-An example user is Cognite, work on a platform for the oil industry.
-Their users can provide data-science functions in Python or JavaScript which run against the stream of data coming from offshore oil rigs.
-We discuss Waylay and Patchworks later in this article, both of whom fit this profile.
+The team at Cognite integrated OpenFaaS to create an offering for data-scientists at oil mining companies.
+Their users provide functions in Python or JavaScript which run simulations and fault prediction models using huge sets of data from the oil rigs.
+We discuss Waylay and Patchworks later in this article, both of whom also fit this profile.

 **3. Your business provides cloud computing**